IRDAI Regulations For Insurers: Cap On Acquisition and Operating Costs, Explained

 The Need for Customer-Centric Policies

-The insurance market is becoming increasingly dynamic, with policyholders demanding more personalized and transparent solutions.
+The P&C insurance market is becoming increasingly dynamic, with policyholders demanding more personalized and transparent solutions.
 To meet these expectations, insurers must move beyond boilerplate contracts and adopt customer-centric, tailored policies that emphasize clarity and simplicity.

 Key areas that require transparency include: